chatpin/b-notes/notes/notes/markdown-toc.md

 Sat 12 Sep 2020 16:22:55 BST

 # mardown/toc

-notes
-## enabling movement around amd within your .md docs
+## enabling movement around amd within .md docs

-Here's a useful method.
-Should produce clickable references in any markdown editor.
+Here's a useful method that should produce clickable references in any markdown editor.

 (code can be viewed in ReText and is available up on [stack](https://stackoverflow.com/questions/11948245/markdown-to-create-pages-and-table-of-contents))